developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-2/download/index.md

 **Related Guide**:

-* [Use Enterprise Keyboard Manager](../../../../mx/enterprisekeyboardmgr) to remotely configure EKB (1.1 and higher) with EMDK, StageNow or a compatible MDM system.
+* [Use Enterprise Keyboard Manager](../../../../mx/enterprisekeyboardmgr) to remotely configure EKB (1.1 and higher) with StageNow or a compatible MDM system.